guido57/RPLIDAR_C1_for_Raspberry_PI_4/README.md

 # OVERVIEW

-The goal of this repository is to obtain a RPLIDAR C1 Package built in an ARM64V8 platform (the same of Raspberry PI 4 with Ubuntu Jammy 64 bits) but executed in a much more performing environment:
+The goal of this repository is to obtain a RPLIDAR C1 Package built in an ARM64V8 platform (the same of Raspberry PI 4 with Ubuntu Jammy 64 bits) but executed in a much more performing environment.
+For instance:
 * CPU: Intel I5/I9 or AMD Ryzen 5/7/9 or anyway the best PC you have
 * OS:Windows 10 or Windoqs 11 or Ubuntu or other Linux distributions that can run Docker
 * Docker container with Ubuntu 22.04